hailelagi/hailelagi.com/content/notes/things-i-want-in-a-language.md

 Afaik only roc has something similar-ish: https://www.roc-lang.org/platforms, ocaml's gc: https://ocaml.org/docs/garbage-collector also does kinda interesting things like [custom heap blocks](https://dev.realworldocaml.org/runtime-memory-layout.html#memory-representation-of-values) but it's not exactly the same thing:

-### Sum Types - Result, Option
+### Errors as Values (Sum Types): Result, Option

-Just something, even imaginary one's like  `{:ok, err}` anything but hail marry where is that nil check?
+Just something, even imaginary one's like  `{:ok, err}` or if `err != nil` anything but hail mary where is that nil check?
+Encoding errors as values in a type system is extremely useful, I can be careless about errors, if it is possible to encode intent across boundaries and the compiler can help me validate/enumerate those errors cases that is best.
+Exceptions can be useful, I've gone back forth on this but ultimately in the kinds of things I've made: servers, clis, guis and "systems" components errors are rarely "exceptional" and when they are a `panic` or `recover` encodes these cases well.
+The notable tradeoff is the poor and possible pervasive usefulness of good stack traces and error messages.
+Still I prefer to work around this than the alternative of "suprise" raised exceptions 6 layers of abstraction deep.

+### Ok Types + Generics
--- Ok Generics, if static: Doesn't have to be this super powerful turing complete system, but we can all learn from go's 180 on the topic.
+if static, doesn't have to be this super powerful turing complete system, but we can all learn from go's 180 on the topic.

 ### Immutability as a default
 Self-explainatory